medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

-> This IG is developed to be part of a trial test of the communication between the general practitioner and municipal acute care team.
+> This IG is developed to be part of a production trial of the communication between the general practitioner and municipal acute care team.

 # Home
 ## Introduction
-This implementation guide (IG) is provided by MedCom to describe the use of FHIR ®© in message based exchange of structured health informations between the municipal acute care team and the general practitioner.
+This implementation guide (IG) is provided by MedCom to describe the use of FHIR ®© in message based exchange of structured health data between the municipal acute care team and the general practitioner.

-This IG contains profiles for MedCom HomeCareObservation message (Danish: Kommunale Prøvesvar).
-The purpose of the HomeCareObservation message is to send structured results of observations performed by the acute care team to the general practitioner.
-In this way the quality of the observations results can be secure and the general practitioner can easly create an overview of the citizens health status and order a right treatment for the citizen.
+This IG contains profiles for MedCom HomeCareObservation (Danish: Kommunale Prøvesvar).The purpose of the HomeCareObservation is to support digital structured communication of results and observations performed and produced by the municipal acute care team.The HomeCareObservation will be sent from the municipal acute care team to the general practitioner on the condition that the general practitioner previously has requisitioned the acute care team to perform an emergency visit.
+With HomeCareObservation the quality of the results and observations (hereafter mentioned as observations results) are increased as structured data concerning sender, producer of the results, analysis codes and clinical observations, among others, are part of the HomeCareObservation.
+This allows the general practitioner to easily create an overview of the citizens health data.

-The MedCom HomeCareObservation message supports:
+The MedCom HomeCareObservation supports following content in relation to healthcare:
-* exchange of the observations that the acute care team has conducted and analyzed
+•	exchange of observation results that the municipal acute care team has performed, analyzed and produced
-* exchange of the nursing assessments that are necessary to interpretation and understand the results and citizens health status
+•	exchange of clinical observations (nursing assessments) that are necessary in order to understand and interpret the citizens overall results and health status
+•	exchange of analysis comments that are necessary in order to understand and interpret individual analysis and results
+•	exchange of relevant files (e.g. images or PDF)

 More information about the clinical guidelines for applications can be found here.

 ## Standard documentation
-The structure of a HomeCareObservation message is despicted on the following diagram:
+The structure of a MedCom HomeCareObservation is despicted on the following diagram:
 <figure>
 <img alt="Shows the structure of a HomeCareObservationMessage.
 The HomeCareObservationMessage includes a MedComHomeCareObservationsMessageHeader and a MedComMessagingProvenance.
 MedComHomeCareObservationsMessageHeader references a sender and receiver organization, the MedComCoreOrganization and a focus which is a reference to a HomeCare Report.
 Form the HomeCareRepport is a MedComCorePatient and HomeCareObservation and a MedComObservationProducerOrganization. " src="./HomeCareObservation/HomeCareObservationMessage.svg" style="float:none; display:block; margin-left:auto; margin-right:auto;" id="Fig1"/>
-<figcaption text-align="center"><b>Figure 1: Overview of the references between profiles in a MedCom HomeCareObservation message. </b></figcaption>
+<figcaption text-align="center"><b>Figure 1: Overview of the references between profiles in a MedCom HomeCareObservation. </b></figcaption>
 </figure>
 <br>
 <br>

-HomeCareObservation message follows the general MedCom FHIR messaging model, except that the carbon-copy destination is not allowed to use.
+MedCom HomeCareObservation follows the general MedCom FHIR messaging model, except that the carbon-copy destination is not allowed to use.
 The following sections describe the overall purpose of each profile.

 #### MedComHomeCareObservationMessage
 The [MedComHomeCareObservationMessage](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-message.html) constraints of the [MedComMessagingMessage](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-message.html).
-The MedComHomeCareObservationMessage profile is used to bundle all the observations and relevant information together.
-All referenced resources in the HomeCareObservationmessage shall be contained in the entry list in MedComHomeCareObservationMessage.
+The MedComHomeCareObservationMessage profile is used to bundle all observations and relevant information together.
+All referenced resources in the HomeCareObservationMessage shall be contained in the entry list in MedComHomeCareObservationMessage.

-The MedComMessaging requires to use the [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecareobservation-MessageHeader.html) and requires to use exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.
+The MedComMessaging requires to use the [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecareobservation-MessageHeader.html) and requires to use exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.Furthermore, it contains rules that constrains the ValueSet of activities in the <a href="https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html">MedComMessagingProvenance</a> profile to only contain activities from the [MedComHomeCareObservationMessageAcitivityCodes](http://medcomfhir.dk/ig/terminology/ValueSet-medcom-HomeCareObservation-messagingActivities.html) ValueSet, which contains activities such as new-message, forward-message, and other activities triggering the message.

 #### MedComHomeCareObservationMessageHeader
 The [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecareobservation-MessageHeader.html) constrains the [MedComMessagingMessageHeader](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-messageHeader.html) further to specify the fixed coding for this message and constrains the use of carbon-copy destination.